binkley/kunits/README.md

-The chosen compromise is an infix [`into`](src/main/kotlin/hm/binkley/kunits/extensions.kt#L8) function, and a more general version for [conversions into other systems](src/main/kotlin/hm/binkley/kunits/extensions.kt#L26) for the same kind of unit.
+The chosen compromise is an infix [`into`](src/main/kotlin/hm/binkley/kunits/extensions.kt#L8) function, and a more general version for [conversions into unit units of the same kind in another system](src/main/kotlin/hm/binkley/kunits/extensions.kt#L26).

 ```kotlin
 2.feet into Inches